 His Early Life And Passion For Racing

-James Byron Dean was born in Indiana on Feb.
-8, 1931, where he lived for a few years before his father’s work had the small family transferred to California.
-His mother died when he was nine-years-old.
+James Byron Dean was born in Indiana on February 8, 1931, where he lived for a few years before his father’s work had the small family transferred to California.
+His mother died when he was nine years old.

 Dean seemed to always exude artfulness and talent.
 He played the violin, he tap-danced, and he sculpted.
 In a statement to his high school principal, Dean expressed what would become one of his most iconic facets: motorcycle: